imani-niccole/nba-performance-analysis/README.md

 - 30 NBA teams
 - 578 player records
 - Team performance stats
-- Player scoring, assist, and rebound stats
+- Player scoring, assists, and rebound stats

 ## Analysis Process

 1. Collected player and team statistics using Selenium.
 2. Cleaned and validated the datasets with pandas.
-3. Standardized team idenitifers across player and team data.
+3. Standardized team identifiers across player and team data.
 4. Engineered concentration metrics for scoring, assists, and rebounds.
-5. Examined relationships between these metrics an team win percentage.
+5. Examined relationships between these metrics and team win percentage.
 6. Build an interactive Tableau dashboard to communicate the results.

 ## Key Metrics